Base URL

 Generating a Knowledge Graph

-When generating a knowledge graph by providing input text, you need to make a POST request to the /api/graph/ endpoint.
+Once you have your API key and a positive credit balance, you can start generating knowledge graphs.
+When generating a knowledge graph by providing input text, you need to make a POST request to the /v1/storage/generate/ endpoint.
 The request requires the following parameters: api_key, documents.text, and documents.source_title.
+Here is an example of how to create a knowledge graph from text using Python:

 import requests

-url = "https://api.unize.org/api/graph/"
+url = "https://api.unize.org/v1/storage/generate/"

 payload = {